 Join us for a lively discussion with the author about these early, non-violent yet tenacious students, teachers, and their abolitionist networks.

-Jennifer Rycenga, author of Schooling the Nation: The Success of the Canterbury Female Academy (University of Illinois Press, 2025), is Professor Emerita in the Humanities Department at San José State University.
+Jennifer Rycenga, author of Schooling the Nation: The Success of the Canterbury Academy for Black Women (University of Illinois Press, 2025), is Professor Emerita in the Humanities Department at San José State University.
 Her scholarly work has focused on the Abolitionist movement, exploring areas previously hidden or marginalized, such as Black women’s activities and voices, philosophic analyses of the work of Black speaker Maria Stewart (1803-1879), the anti-racist work of white Abolitionists, and networks of families and friends involved in the struggles against slavery and injustice.
 In addition to her work on the Canterbury school controversy, she has led two Digital Humanities projects on the Burleigh family of Plainfield, Connecticut--seven siblings who all supported Prudence Crandall and the Canterbury school.